One of the most common questions I get from my students and friends is:

 Me: Hello?

+Emily: Where are you?
 Me: I'm in a cab, I'm getting Tyler, we should still make it on time but it'll be close.

 Emily:I need you to tell Tyler to call me it's really important.
+Me: Okay gotta go bye.

 Suddenly I remembered I still hadn't called Tyler to tell him I was coming.
 It would completely be our luck that we both got taxi's and were headed to get the other.

-Me: I CAN'T HEAR YOU JUST LISTEN.
+*ringing, then dead air* Me: Hello?
+Tyler: -a -t Me: I CAN'T HEAR YOU JUST LISTEN.
 I'M IN A TAXI ON MY WAY TO YUCAI AND HUEBEI LU ABOUT 1 MINUTE.
 CALL EMILY RIGHT NOW.
 SHE IS UPSET ABOUT SOMETHING.
 GET YOUR DAMN PHONE FIXED.
 BYE

 So we got to the intersection and sure enough there's Tyler on the opposite corner looking as frantic as ever.
 The taxi driver was starting to get pissed cause I wasn't telling him where to go so, in my total mastery of the Chinese language I just started pointing at Tyler and shouting "PENGYOU JAR, PENGYOU JAR".
 So Tyler sprinted across the intersection, hopped in the car, and gave the Taxi driver directions to...Emily's school?
 Here's how that conversation went:

+Me: Tyler the train station is the other way!
 Tyler: I KNOW WE HAVE TO GO GET EMILY'S PASSPORT AND WALLET SHE FORGOT THEM!
+Me: WHAT DO YOU MEAN SHE FORGOT THEM?!

-Tyler: She's calling somebody to let me in so I can pick them up.
+*tyler begins shouting "faster" in Chinese at the taxi driver* Tyler: She's calling somebody to let me in so I can pick them up.
+Me: Tyler we only have 20 minutes left.
+Tyler: I know this.
+Me:fine.

 So after a near death experience of our taxi driving crossing a 4 lane street on a red light, we arrived at Emily's school and Tyler took off running.
 After the longest 5 minutes ever he came running out of the gate.
 Passport in one hand, a giant wad of 100元 notes in the other.
 So we were headed across our district to the main train station...at 5:30pm on a weekday.
 Waiting in the traffic was brutal but I've gotta give our driver some credit cause he sure knew how to weave in and out of the main traffic bundle.
 We pulled up to the station and Tyler began to pay him and I got my bags situated and took off running.
 It was at this point that I realized I did not pack well for China.
 I was one belt to short, and loosing my pants fast, but at this point it was every man for himself.
 Tyler, the marathon runner he is, sprinted off to find Emily as I jogged my way across the parking lot and outdoor waiting area to the security line.
 Huffing and puffing I pulled out my ticket and began throwing 'bows and shoving my way through the crowd.
 I could see Tyler's head above the rest about four in front of me but no Emily.
 It was not until later that I learned he had used her as a battering ram to quickly traverse the security crowd.